Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 woman vaping

-Tobacco use is the largest preventable cause of death, disease, and disability in the United States.
+Tobacco use is the leading preventable cause of death, disease, and disability in the United States.
 Smoking can harm nearly every organ in a smoker's body and also affects non-smokers exposed through secondhand smoke.1

 Why It's Important